exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/allowed-components.md

 <!--
 layout: content
+title: Managing allowed components with AllowedChildren
-title: Allowed Components
+navTitle: Allowed Components
+seoTitle: Injectors - Exadel Authoring Kit
 order: 5
 -->

-## Managing allowed components on editable and static templates with AllowedChildren

 Defining allowed components has always been a tiring task for developers.
 The XML configurations are hard to scale and manage.
 If you store the designs/policies in the codebase, you can use the capabilities of Exadel Toolbox Authoring Kit to define the allowed components in a uniform and flexible way.

-### Defining allowed children
+## Defining allowed children

 In order to specify a list of allowed children for a container component, use `@AllowedChildren` annotation.
 There can be one or more `@AlowedChildren` annotations per component.
 Every `@AllowedChildren` entry describes a set of allowed components/groups and, optionally, the conditions under which it should be applied.